Rajat-malhotra0/admybrand-dashboard/README.md

 - **Desktop (1024px+)**: Full map with campaign statistics sidebar and desktop legend
 - **Tablet (768-1023px)**: Optimized layout with adjusted spacing
 - **Mobile (<768px)**: Campaign statistics hidden, compact legend, touch-optimized interactions

+## Export PDF Reports

+### How to Export

+1. **Locate the Export Button**: Find the "Download PDF" button in the dashboard interface
+2. **Click to Generate**: Click the button to start the PDF generation process
+3. **Wait for Processing**: The system will capture the current dashboard state
+4. **Download Automatically**: The PDF will be automatically downloaded to your default downloads folder

+### What's Included in the PDF

+- **Interactive Map**: Current choropleth map view with all country colorings
+- **Legend**: Color legend showing user count ranges and corresponding colors
+- **Statistics**: Campaign statistics and key metrics displayed on the dashboard
+- **Metadata**: Export timestamp and dashboard configuration details

+### Environment Considerations

+#### CORS and Image Handling
+- **External Images**: If your dashboard displays external images or icons, ensure CORS headers are properly configured
+- **Base64 Conversion**: Images are automatically converted to base64 format for PDF embedding
+- **Fallback Handling**: Missing or blocked images will be replaced with placeholder content

+#### Large Data Sets
+- **Memory Usage**: Large datasets (>10MB) may cause increased memory usage during PDF generation
+- **Processing Time**: Complex maps with many countries may take 3-5 seconds to process
+- **Browser Limits**: Very large exports may hit browser memory limits (>100MB datasets)
+- **Optimization**: Consider filtering or paginating data for better performance

+#### Browser Compatibility
+- **Modern Browsers**: PDF export works best in Chrome 90+, Firefox 88+, Safari 14+, Edge 90+
+- **Pop-up Blockers**: Ensure pop-up blockers allow downloads from your domain
+- **JavaScript Required**: PDF export requires JavaScript to be enabled

+### Troubleshooting PDF Export

+**If PDF export fails:**
+1. Check browser console for error messages
+2. Ensure sufficient browser memory (close other tabs if needed)
+3. Try refreshing the page and exporting again
+4. For large datasets, consider reducing the data scope

+**If images are missing in PDF:**
+1. Verify CORS headers are set for external image domains
+2. Check that image URLs are accessible from the client
+3. Consider hosting images on the same domain as the application

 ## Testing